AustralianSynchrotron/dmg-tracking/README.md

 The data management tracking service provides a RESTful service for registration, retrieval and tracking of changes for experimental datasets.

 ## Run the Service
-When running the service in production, it is highly recommended to make use of the Docker image.
-It is available from the local Docker registry and can be run with:

-`docker run --rm -d -p 5000:5000 docker.synchrotron.org.au/dmg/dmg-tracking:latest`
+#### Local Deployment for Development

-If you would like to run the service locally, create a python virtual environment with pipenv and install the python packages with:
+If you would like to run the service locally for development purposes, create a python virtual environment with pipenv and install the python packages with:

 `pipenv --three install`